microweber/microweber/documentation.md

 ## Views

-As any MVC framework, Microweber allow you to separate the page layout from the "business logic" of your application
+As any MVC framework, Microweber allows you to separate the page layout from the "business logic" of your application with Views

+The Views are simple php or html files that hold the layout of the information you want to display

+You can see working example in the file [src/Microweber/examples/creating_views.php](https://github.com/microweber/microweber/blob/master/src/Microweber/examples/creating_views.php "")

 **Creating a view**